Skip to content

 Jacksonville’s Top Questions About Moles and Warts

 It is very common to have moles across your body and many people will develop warts at least once in their lifetime.
-You can easily identify moles and warts on your skin by some of these symptoms:

-• Raised, skin-toned or slightly darker bumps
+• Usually smooth or slightly raised bumps

 Schedule Your Wart or Mole Removal